Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-14: Android Adaptation

+Today we focused on adapting the BLKWDS Manager application for Android tablets:

+1. **Android Branch Creation**:
+   - Created a new `android-marshmallow` branch from the `beta` branch
+   - Created detailed planning documents for Android adaptation

+2. **Platform Detection Implementation**:
+   - Created `PlatformUtil` class for platform-specific checks
+   - Implemented file path handling for Android
+   - Added permission handling for Android runtime permissions

+3. **Android Configuration**:
+   - Updated Android manifest with necessary permissions
+   - Configured build settings for 32-bit ARM
+   - Added Play Core dependency for Android compatibility

+4. **UI Adaptation**:
+   - Added device info screen to display Android device information
+   - Updated settings screen to include device info access
+   - Added platform-specific UI constants for touch interaction

+5. **APK Building**:
+   - Successfully built debug and release APKs for 32-bit ARM
+   - Created installation instructions for Android tablets

+This Android adaptation will allow the BLKWDS Manager to be used on tablets, expanding its usability beyond desktop environments.
+The next steps will be to test the APK on actual Android tablets and optimize the UI for touch interaction.

 ## 2025-07-14: User Documentation Creation

 Today we focused on creating comprehensive user documentation for internal testers: